M4rkFlor/Pay-Pal-Form-Filler/README.md

 # Pay-Pal-Form-Filler
 This is a Chrome Extension to Fill out guest checkout forms on PayPal with one click.
+Data is acquired from www.fakenamegenerator.com
 ## Installation
 **1.** Download the PayPalFormFillerChromeExtension folder.
 **2.** Open the Extension Management page by navigating to chrome://extensions in url.
 The Extension Management page can also be opened by clicking on the Chrome menu, hovering over More Tools then selecting Extensions.